Chvxt3r/HackTools/active-directory/kerberos-tickets.md

 * Set the attribute "Account is Sensitive and Cannot be Delegated" to prevent lateral movement with the generated ticket.

 ## Pass the Ticket(PtT)
-> :Warning: Make sure to create a sacrificial process to avoid overwriting an existing logon sessions Kerberos ticket.
+> :warning: Make sure to create a sacrificial process to avoid overwriting an existing logon sessions Kerberos ticket.
 If SERVICE loses it's ticket, it will not get another one until a reboot

 ## Pass-the-Ticket Diamond Tickets